cxnld/bdo-tracker/README.md

 # Progression Tracker

-#### A simple application for you to record your grinding sessions and find out your gains!
+#### A simple application for you to record your activity sessions and find out your gains!
+#### Use it for exercising, calorie logging, sales etc.

 #### Screenshots: